chrisss404/check-mk-arm/README.md

-## DRAFT / Prerelease of checkmk 2.2.0
-There are a lot of changes in the build prozess for checkmk 2.2.0.
-The complete automation process still lecks some steps, but with some minor manual steps it works.
-One disadvantage is, that the new build process is much longer than before.
-This is the first version of the 2.2.0 version for jammy and it is still untested.
-I will complete the build process and upload the new environment in the near future.

 ## Vote for ARM support

 If Checkmk for ARM is useful to you, please consider voting for this feature request: https://features.checkmk.com/suggestions/297317/arm-support-for-the-cee-and-cme